Skip to content

 Startup Wars gives homeschool students a way to practice entrepreneurship, financial literacy, decision-making, leadership, and critical thinking through interactive business simulations.
 It can support different teaching styles, family-led learning, independent study, co-ops, enrichment programs, and diverse learning environments where students need more than a worksheet to understand how business works.

-High School, Curriculum & CTE
+High School, Curriculum & CTE14 common questions

 Startup Wars gives CTE programs a practical way to connect classroom instruction with career-connected skills.
 Students are not just memorizing terms; they are making choices around pricing, customers, costs, staffing, and growth.
 That makes it easier to connect entrepreneurship standards to real business judgment.